 Skip to main content

-Calculate Plot Area + Perimeter from Dimensions
+Plot Area and Perimeter from Length × Width

-Enter length × width in any unit to get area in all common land units—plus perimeter, fencing length, and optional cost.
+Enter length × width in any unit to get area in all common land units, plus perimeter, fencing length, and optional cost.

 Loading calculator...

-Last updated: February 16, 2026
+Last updated: July 4, 2026

 Length and Width Are Only Half the Story